Sallust: Caesar's civil war

 During the civil war from 49 to 45 BC, Sallust was a Caesarian partisan, but his role was not significant; his name is not mentioned in the dictator's Commentarii de Bello Civili.
 Plutarch reported that Sallust dined with Caesar, Hirtius, Oppius, Balbus and Sulpicius Rufus on the night after Caesar's crossing the Rubicon into Italy in early January.
 In 49 BC, Sallust was moved to Illyricum and probably commanded at least one legion there after the failure of Publius Cornelius Dolabella and Gaius Antonius.
 This campaign was unsuccessful.
 In 48 BC, he was probably made quaestor by Caesar, automatically restoring his seat in the senate.
 In late summer 47 BC, a group of soldiers rebelled near Rome, demanding their discharge and payment for service.
 Sallust, as praetor designatus and serving as one of Caesar's legates, with several other senators, was sent to persuade the soldiers to abstain, but the rebels killed two senators, and Sallust narrowly escaped death.

 In 46 BC, he served as a praetor and accompanied Caesar in his African campaign, which ended in another defeat of the remaining Pompeians at Thapsus.
 Sallust did not participate in military operations directly, but he commanded several ships and organized supply through the Kerkennah Islands.
 As a reward for his services, Sallust was appointed proconsular governor of Africa Nova, either from 46–45 or for early 44 BC.
 It is not clear why: Sallust was not a skilled general; the province was militarily significant.
 Moreover, his successors as governor were experienced military men.
 However, Sallust successfully managed the organization of supply and transportation, and these qualities could have determined Caesar's choice.
-As governor he was so corrupt and avaricious that – on his return in late 45 or early 44 BC – only Caesar's dictatorial influence enabled him to escape conviction on charges of corruption and extortion.
+As governor he made his fortune being so corrupt and avaricious that – on his return in late 45 or early 44 BC – only Caesar's dictatorial influence enabled him to escape conviction on charges of corruption and extortion.
 On his return to Rome he purchased and began laying out in great splendour the famous gardens on the Quirinal known as the Gardens of Sallust (Horti Sallustiani), which were later inherited by the emperors.